Colts hire Kansas City's Ballard as general manager

 The announcement came Sunday on the team's website.

+''Chris has a solid reputation throughout the National Football League as a heavyweight executive and our extensive discussions with him confirmed that reputation,'' Irsay said in a statement released by the team. ''He's a savvy, organized, and thorough talent evaluator, but beyond that, he's a terrific person our community will be proud of.''

-Ballard has never previously served as a team's top decision-maker, but he comes with a long history as a scout and front-office executive.
-He was hired by the Chiefs in 2013 as the director of player personnel and was promoted to director of football operations under current GM John Dorsey.
+Ballard has never previously served as a team's top decision-maker, but he comes with a long history as a scout and front-office experience.

+He was hired by the Chiefs in 2013 as the director of player personnel and was promoted to director of football operations under current GM John Dorsey in 2015.

 Last season, the Chiefs earned the No. 2 seed in the AFC playoffs and they've been a consistent playoff contender despite not having a Pro Bowl quarterback.